AudreyKj/the-exchange-network/README.md

 # React exchange network app

-React app with social network features such as login/register, create a profile, chat with other users, find friends.
-Users can also post messages in an "Exchange" section to exchange languages, skills, or services with other people.
-Users can decide whether their posts should be visible to all the users (public) or only visible to their friends (private).
+<br /> React app where users can also post messages in an "Exchange" section to exchange languages, skills, or services with other people.
+Users can decide whether their posts should be visible to all the users (public) or only visible to their friends (private). <br />

+In addition, users can update their profile picture, chat with other users, make friend requests.

 [visit live app](https://the-exchange-network.herokuapp.com/)